 Originally Odyssey of the Seas was going to start cruises in November 2020, but a combination of Royal Caribbean's financial turmoil and issues at the shipyard contributed to a delay.

-Instead, she is scheduled to be delivered in Spring 2021, with her first sailings in May 2021 from Israel.
+Instead, she is scheduled to be delivered in Spring 2021, with her first sailing at the end of July from Fort Lauderdale, Florida.

 The other major change will be a variety of new health protocols, rules, and precautions to keep crew members and guests safe onboard.

 Perhaps no other industry is taking as many precautions and adopting new rules in order to protect the health of its customers and workers than the cruise lines.